Skip to content

 Year 3

-In the final year, you will specialise, developing your knowledge and understanding of a particular topic by choosing one of nine different pathways.
+In the final year, you will specialise, developing your knowledge and understanding of a particular topic by choosing one of a number of different pathways.
 Each pathway comprises a group of closely-related taught modules providing an in-depth view of your specialist area.
 This choice is made towards the end of Year 2 to allow focus on your emerging scientific interests.
 This specialisation will be reflected in your degree title when you graduate.

 View all Close all